AnweshaRoses/Lighthouse/README.md

 5. Last but not the least we have also provided numbers of some pychartarists and therapists whom you can contact in case you have a problem.

+6. Chatbot,  which is always there at your service.

+7. Blogs/Articles according to your mood, for you to read and relax.

 ## Authors